scribe-security/docs/docs/integrating-scribe/valint/README.md

 ### Third-Party module - Coming Soon!
 The Third-Party module enforces requirements on any third-party scan, reports or settings that may be required internally or externally.
-For example, the NPM Audit result, Synk or SonarQube scan, not only should pass but also be exposed as compliance evidence.
+For example, the NPM Audit result, Snyk or SonarQube scan, not only should pass but also be exposed as compliance evidence.

 ### Target types
 ---